Business Administration (BA)

 Offered Fall, Spring and Summer

-Business organization, business theory and the nature of major business functions such as management, finance, accounting, marketing and personnel administration are the main components of this course.
-This course will also focus on the methods and data required to research and analyze good business practices and decisions while developing these major business functions.
-Additionally, this course will review opportunities and requirements for professional business careers.
+Main components: business organization, business theory and the nature of major business functions such as management, finance, accounting, marketing and personnel administration.
+Also, focus on methods and data required to research and analyze good business practices and decisions while developing these major business functions.
+Review professional business career opportunities/requirements.

 Attributes: UAF GER Social Sciences Req